narwhalacademy/zebra-crossing/README.md

 - Keep your personal information off the internet: Google your own name, phone number and address to see what comes up, and contact the respective site to remove your details.
 - Delete old accounts to eliminate traces of personal information on the internet.
 Use [Justdelete.me](http://Justdelete.me) + [Have I Been Pawnd](https://haveibeenpwned.com/) to accelerate this process.
 - Encrypt emails with PGP: [Mac OSX](https://ssd.eff.org/en/module/how-use-pgp-mac-os-x),[Windows](https://ssd.eff.org/en/module/how-use-pgp-windows), [Linux](https://ssd.eff.org/en/module/how-use-pgp-linux)
+- If PGP email is too much of a hassle, sign up for a [Protonmail](https://protonmail.com/) or [Tutanota](https://tutanota.com/) email account.
 - Browse the web anonymously with [Tor](https://www.torproject.org)
 - Search the web anonymously with [DuckDuckGo](http://duckduckgo.com/)
 - Set up a fenced off, secure OS: [Tails](https://ssd.eff.org/en/module/keeping-your-data-safe)